happilyeverafter95/pneumonia-detection/README.md

 ## Making Requests

-The easiest way to make a POST request is to go to `http://localhost:8080/docs` and uploading an image from there.
+The easiest way to make a POST request is to go to `http://localhost:8080/docs` and uploading an image from the `/pneumonia/predict`.

-TODO: add pictures here to show how it's done